CubeVic/My_notes/docs/Python/Python_Basics/Databases_with_Python.md

-In this examples we are going to use SQLite as database.

 ## Import, Connect and Cursor
+>In these examples we are going to use SQLite as database.

 To start to use SQLite with python we will need to import the library 'sqlite3', once imported we can start using it, first we will establish a connection with the database using `sqlite3.connect()`, later, to start the navigation we will